-Professor Catharine Roach will lead a Professional Development Workshop on funding applications for graduate students.
+Professor Catharine Roach led a Professional Development Workshop on funding applications for graduate students.
 The workshop will be held on Friday, November 4th in the Buford House, Room 202 from 3:00-4:30pm.

-Join Administrative Director Cindy Myron along with Art History Professors Eric Garberson and Kathleen Chapman for a Graduate School Admissions forum from 1:00pm to 2:30pm in the Buford House (922 W. Franklin St., Room 202).
-This discussion aims to demystify the graduate school application process and will cover what to expect as an applicant, application requirements, how to research graduate programs and what makes a competitive applicant.
+Administrative Director Cindy Myron along with Art History Professors Eric Garberson and Kathleen Chapman held a Graduate School Admissions forum from 1:00pm to 2:30pm in the Buford House (922 W. Franklin St., Room 202).
+This discussion aimed to demystify the graduate school application process and covered what to expect as an applicant, application requirements, how to research graduate programs and what makes a competitive applicant.

 Anne Williams, Visiting Assistant Professor, presented her talk “From the Margins to the Center: Satirizing St. Joseph in Early Modern Art” on Wednesday, October 26th at 11:00am, Buford House, Room 202.